Talanor, the Bright Tower

 Upon reaching the lowlands of Esteparon, Críodan and his wife, Aíbell, first took their families to the ancient site of Pyrae, paying homage to the Ealintaine and their service to the world.
 Heading south along the shorelines of the Rynin Sea, they came to a lowland of lush prairies having crossed The Gréntague River, a wide, slow flowing river.
 Following the river to the sea, they founded Baerney, the first Broanin settlement upon the lowlands of Esteparon.This seaside town started as a fishing and trade village, eventually growing to a thriving city over the next several centuries.
 As Críodan and his descendants prospered, they ventured further south along the coast until finding the end of the Phádraig Peninsula.
 There amongst the rocky beaches, they built the Stag Coast Tower.
 From this point, they began to establish military control over the region.
 Additionally, First Haven served as the base of political power in the earliy stages of the Braonin’s culture.

 As the Quints migrated from Haemil, minor conflicts broke out between the Broanin’s and their ancient brethren.
-Máelech, the grandson of Críodan, was the first Chieftan to begin to construct fortifications with the establishment of Narwell.
-Quarried from the stone cliffs south of Baerney, Narwell was a massive castle from which the Broanins could wage war protecting their northern borders.
+Máelech, the grandson of Críodan, was the first Chieftan to begin to construct fortifications upon the ruined foundations of Narwell.
+Quarried from the stone cliffs south of Baerney, Narwell became a massive castle from which the Broanins could wage war protecting their northern borders.
 Máelech made peace with the Quints and allowed the nomadic people to pass through Broanin territory.
 To secure the souther border, he named his second son, f;lajdfljad, Lord of South March and granted him lands and title to Ennisberry, a lowland between the Forest and coastline that marked the southern edge of the Broanin lands.

 The Quintan Expansion